 This awareness is helpful to me as a wife and a R.N. to begin now to protect the eyes of my husband and to be proactive in trying to prevent it - for him and our adult children.

 Click here to read more about this cause of macular degeneration.

 A diagnosis of dry macular degeneration increases your risk of developing it in the other eye.

-Also those who have dry AMD are at high risk of of developing wet AMD in the dry eye or other eye.
+Also those who have dry AMD are at high risk of of developing wet age related macular degeneration in the dry eye or other eye.

-Blue light is especially damaging to the retina.
+Blue light may also lead to damage to the retina.
 Blue light waves are wavelengths from 400-500 nanometers and are the waves that give the sky its blue color.

 Blue blocker sunglasses protect the retina from the damaging effects of blue light.